Where to put vinegar in your washing machine to clean it vs a boost for your laundry items

 Where to put vinegar in a washing machine

-Cleaning with vinegar is extremely effective for a whole range of household cleaning tasks, but using it in the wrong places will often have little to no effect, or even do more harm than good, cleaning experts warn.
+Cleaning with vinegar is extremely effective for a whole range of household cleaning tasks, but using it in the wrong part of your washing machine will not bring you the results you're hoping for and can even damage your clothes.

-Putting it in the wrong compartment means it may not be distributed properly and effectively, says Karina Toner, cleaning expert at Spekless Cleaning, meaning that, ultimately, it does not work as well for laundry or for cleaning the machine.
+Putting vinegar in the wrong compartment means it may not be distributed properly and effectively, says Karina Toner, cleaning expert at Spekless Cleaning.
+This mean ultimately, it will not work as well for laundry or for cleaning the machine.

 More worryingly, putting vinegar in the wrong compartment can damage your clothes when doing laundry, cautions Matthew Connelly, CEO and laundry expert at ihateironing dry cleaners in New York.
 ‘When you add vinegar to your fabric softener compartment, your machine will dilute it with water so that it isn’t too harsh or overpowering on your clothes.
 Skipping this step and adding vinegar straight onto clothes can cause discoloration, especially for delicate materials.’